Weston-super-Mare A.F.C.: Paul Bliss era

 McGregor's first season in charge saw the club finish in a credible 12th place with McGregor being named Manager of the Month for November.
 The 2018–19 season saw the club struggle for form, only picking up their first league win three months into the season with their first home league win coming nearly three months later.
 McGregor's time in charge came to an end in March 2019 with the club ultimately suffering the first relegation in their 137-year history finishing bottom of the National League South.
 Scott Bartlett returned as the club's new manager ahead of the 2019–20 season.

 The club's first two seasons (2019–20 and 2020–21) back in the Southern Football League were abandoned prematurely due to the COVID-19 pandemic.
 The 2021–22 season saw Weston finish the season in fifth place, qualifying for the end of season playoffs but the Seagulls lost their semi-final 2–1 against Hayes and Yeading United to confirm their continued participation in the Southern League.

 The 2022–23 season saw Weston immediately challenging at the top of the table, spending much of the season battling with Truro City for the top spot and, despite a late challenge from Bracknell Town, Weston were crowned champions following an emphatic 4–1 win against Hendon securing a return to the National League South after four years.

 A respectable 13th-place finish was the result of the Seagulls' first season back in the sixth tier.
 In January 2024, Bartlett signed a new long-term contract.
 Weston started the following season impressively, with a 15 game unbeaten run seeing the Seagulls sitting at the top of the league in mid-November.
 However, a 10 game winless streak followed and saw them drop out of championship contention.
 Ultimately, they finished in eighth place, four points off the play-offs but this did represent their highest finish in the football pyramid since 2013.
 The season also featured a run to the FA Cup first round and a short trip up the M5 where they were defeated by Bristol Rovers 3–1 after extra time.

+Scott Bartlett left the club in September 2025 to take up the vacant managerial role at National League side Eastleigh, being replaced by his former assistant Scott Rogers.
+The 2025–26 season would prove to be the best in the club's history.
+In January, the club competed in the third round of the FA Cup for the first time in their history, narrowly being beaten by League Two side Grimsby Town at Blundell Park Weston ended the season in sixth, their highest ever finish, qualifying for the play-offs.
+They defeated Hemel Hempstead Town on penalties in the quarter-final before losing out to eventual winners Hornchurch in the semi-final.